PlusToolkit/PlusModelCatalog/README.md

 - Include source CAD files when possible
 - Add appropriate descriptions in the `catalog.json` file in the model's folder

-## Migration from CMake

-This repository previously used CMake + VTK + custom C++ tools.
-The new system:
-- Uses Python + VTK instead of C++ + VTK
-- Generates markdown instead of HTML directly
-- Uses Sphinx for documentation generation
-- Integrates with ReadTheDocs for hosting
-- Maintains the same table format and download links

 ## Support

 For questions about the Plus Toolkit, visit: